- My hourly fee is $180 (online/phone) $220 (face-to-face)

-- I accept all major credit cards, personal checks, cash, and paypal.
+- I accept all major credit cards, cash, and paypal.

-- Sessions may be conducted via web or phone, including Facetime and Skype*
+- Sessions are conducted via web or phone, including Breakthrough and Skype*

 I currently see clients in :

 *Important note: As of August 1, 2014 I am in New York City.
-(Los Angeles dates coming soon.)
+(Los Angeles dates TBD.)

 California residents: Good news!
 Since I am licensed in CA I can continue to provide counseling services to you via Skype or Facetime or Breakthrough - A HIPAA Compliant online service